fabianonline/OctoPrint-Telegram/README.md

- shutup - Disables automatic notifications till the next print ends. imsorrydontshutup - The opposite of /shutup - Makes the bot talk again. status - Sends the current status including a photo. help - Displays the help
+ shutup - Disables automatic notifications till the next print ends. imsorrydontshutup - The opposite of /shutup - Makes the bot talk again. status - Sends the current status including a photo. help - Displays the help. settings - Display and modify settings.
  ```
 * Send a message to your new bot.
 Any message is okay, Telegram's default `/start` is fine as well.
 * Now check the configuration.